nshutinicolas/ComponentUI/README.md

 ### TextWithLink

-Displays a string where a specified substrings are styled as tappable hyperlinks.
-The links open in `Safari`.
-So when linking a url, make sure it is compatible/readable in Safari.
+Displays a string where specified substrings are styled as tappable hyperlinks.
+The links open in `Safari`, so when linking a url, make sure it is compatible/readable in Safari.

 > This is useful for creating legal disclaimers, terms & conditions notices, or any text where only part of the text should be interactive.